 Other trial experience includes:

 - Wooldridge, et al. v.
-Stewart Title Guaranty Company, et al. (San Luis Obispo, Cal., Superior Court), was part of the eight coordinated cases discussed above — alleging breach of contractual duties, negligence, and fraud against Sidley’s clients — and was tried before Judge Ginger Garratt to a defense verdict on all counts.
+Stewart Title Guaranty Company, et al. (San Luis Obispo, Cal., Superior Court): a follow-on to the Alpert matter was part of the eight coordinated cases discussed above — alleging breach of contractual duties, negligence, and fraud against Sidley’s clients — tried before Judge Ginger Garratt to a defense verdict on all counts.